 Extremely nope.
 (Note that this looks a lot like the effect we saw in the Roll20 screenshot, in figure 2.)

-The other algorithms on offer don’t change the picture that has emerged already. (“Box” gives the same results as “no interpolation”, “sinus” is kind of like “smooth” but with the addition of weird artifacts, and the rest are variations on “smooth”.)
+The other algorithms on offer don’t change the picture that has emerged already. (“Box” and “nearest neighbor” give the same results as “no interpolation”, “sinus” is kind of like “smooth” but with the addition of weird artifacts, and the rest are variations on “smooth”.)

 But this is great news, right?
 We’ve identified the culprit: interpolation when scaling the map image.
 So all we have to do is turn that off, and… uh… hm.